Updated April 27, 2023

-Below is the Top 8 Comparision between Big Data vs Data Mining
+Below are the Top 8 Comparision between Big Data vs Data Mining

-Below is the difference between Big Data and Data Mining are as follows
+Below is the difference between Big Data vs Data Mining:

-Big Data and Data Mining are two different concepts, Big data is a term that refers to a large amount of data whereas data mining refers to deep drive into the data to extract the key knowledge/Pattern/Information from a small or large amount of data.
+- Big Data and Data Mining are two different concepts; big data is a term that refers to a large amount of data, whereas data mining refers to a deep dive into the data to extract the key knowledge/Patterns/Information from a small or large amount of data.

-The main concept in Data Mining is to dig deep into analyzing the patterns and relationships of data that can be used further in Artificial Intelligence, Predictive Analysis, etc. But the main concept in Big Data is the source, variety, volume of data and how to store and process this amount of data.
+- The central concept in Data Mining is to dig deep into analyzing the patterns and relationships of data that can be used further in Artificial Intelligence, Predictive Analysis, etc. But the central concept in Big Data is the source, variety, volume of data, and how to store and process this amount of data.

-Analyzing of Big data to give a business solution or to make a business definition plays a crucial role to determine growth.
+Analyzing big data to give a business solution or define a business is crucial in determining growth.

-We can say that Data Mining need not be depended on Big Data as it can be done on the small or large amount of data but big data surely depends on Data Mining because if we are not able to find the value/importance of a large amount of data then that data is of no use.
+- We can say that Data Mining need not depend on Big Data as it can be done on small or large amounts of data.
+Still, big data indeed depends on Data Mining because if we cannot find the value/importance of a large amount of data, then that data is useless.